techwriter-pl/techwriter-pl.github.io/README.md

 ```

 - `title`: Look at the home page.
 The title will be displayed there prominently.
   It wil encourage people to read or not to read the article.
-Make sure it's the
+Make sure it's not
-  proper length.
+  too long, more than 7 words is really pushing it.
+Don't use all caps.
 - `authors`: What is your author ID?
 You can check in `blog/authors.yml`.
   (**HINT:** Press Ctrl+P or Cmd+P to open a file more easily, just type in the
   file name in the field that pops up and select the file you want to open.)